aichemydev/testgold/docs/externaluse.rst

 - **TG_TAKE_SCREENSHOTS** : This variable is set to 1 by default.
 If you set it to 0 the interceptor will not take any screenshots during the entire process.
 You can choose this if you do not want screenshots of your application being saved anywhere.

+- **TG_ALL_SUGGEST**: Set this variable to 1 when you wish to collect a list of suggested xpaths for every element of the pages visited in a test run.
+This is accompanied with element descriptions and screenshots.
+This feature is currently only available for the
+  Python Interceptor.

 Enabling deep healing
 ---------------------------------